My Activity Tracking

 Support my challenge for Australian hearts

-This October, I’ll be doing my personal best to raise funds to support The Heart Foundation.
+This October, I’ll be doing my personal best to walk regularly and raise funds to support The Heart Foundation.

 I’m going to conquer 42 km to raise funds for heart disease research that will help save lives.